lewislf/ai-want-coffee/README.md

 # Overview

 This project aims to create a neural network that guides the coffee-making process based on object identification in the kitchen.
-It uses YOLO for real-time object detection and LLAVA for further processing.
+It supposed to use YOLO for real-time object detection and LLAVA for further processing (actually using only GPT4-VISION-REVIEW).

 Table of Contents
 - Prerequisites